arminwitte/binarybeech/README.md

     - **max_depth**: Maximum number of sequential splits.
 This corresponds to the number of vertical layers of the tree.
 Default is 10, which corresponds to a maximum number of 1024 terminal nodes.
     - **metrics_type**: Metrics to use for the evaluation of split loss, etc. Can be either "classification", "logistic", "regression", or _None_.
 Default is "regression".
 If _None_ is chosen, the `metrics_type` is deduced from the training _dataframe_.
     - **handle_missings**: Specify the way how missing data is handeled.
 Can be eiter _None_ or "simple".
-    - **data_handlers**: _dict_ with data handler instances for each variable.
+    - **attribute_handlers**: _dict_ with attribute handler instances for each variable.
 The data handler determins, e.g., how splits of the dataset are made.
 * Methods
     - **predict(df)**:
         + Parameters: